Sequential Monte Carlo approximations of Wasserstein--Fisher--Rao gradient flows: Introduction

 In this paper we review the main gradient flows used for sampling with particular focus on the Wasserstein--Fisher--Rao flow due to its superior convergence properties (Section~\ref{sec:pde}).
-We propose an algorithm to approximate the WFR flow of the KL divergence which combines the diffusive behaviour of Langevin based algorithms with importance sampling (Section~\ref{sec:smc_wfr}) and empirically show its superior performance w.r.t. the birth-death Langevin dynamics of \cite{Lu2019, lu2023birth}.

-We further explore the connections between the FR gradient flow, importance sampling and sequential Monte Carlo samplers (SMC; \cite{del2006sequential}) and identify in the latter a general framework to approximate different FR flows.
-While connections between sequential Bayesian inference and FR flows have been explored in the discrete time and discrete space setting \cite{DelMoral1997,Shalizi2009,harper2009replicator,akyildiz2017probabilistic,Czegel2022} and more recently in continuous time and continuous space \cite{Pathiraja2024}; our focus here is on the sampling problem, in which no underlying sequential structure is present.
-We also propose a new method whereby importance sampling is used for the FR part.
+We propose an algorithm to approximate the WFR flow of the KL divergence which combines the diffusive behaviour of Langevin based algorithms with importance sampling (Section~\ref{sec:smc_wfr}) and empirically show its superior performance w.r.t. the birth-death Langevin dynamics of \citep{Lu2019, lu2023birth}.
+We further explore the connections between the WFR gradient flow, importance sampling and sequential Monte Carlo samplers (SMC; \citep{del2006sequential}) and identify in the latter a general framework to approximate different FR flows.
+While connections between sequential Bayesian inference and FR flows have been explored in the discrete time and discrete space setting \citep{DelMoral1997,Shalizi2009,harper2009replicator,akyildiz2017probabilistic,Czegel2022} and more recently in continuous time and continuous space \citep{Pathiraja2024}; our focus here is on the sampling problem, in which no underlying sequential structure is present.
+Our aim is to provide a more stable approximation of the WFR than those currently available in the literature and to investigate for which class of targets our approximations of the WFR flow preserve the superior convergence speed established theoretically.

-To further explore the connection with SMC we consider also \emph{tempered} versions of the W, FR and WFR PDEs obtained by considering a time varying target $\pi_{t} \propto \pi^{\lambda_t}\mu_0^{1-\lambda_t}$ for $\lambda_t: \mathbb{R}_+ \rightarrow [0,1]$.
-We explore their gradient flow structure and show that these tempered PDEs do not improve the continuous time convergence rate of their non-tempered counterparts as shown in \cite{Chehab2024} for the W flow.